opencv-creator/ESP32-dev-kit-v1-wireless-room-mapping-using-L298N-ultrasonic-sensor-and-speed-sensors/README.md

-# esp32 room mapping using ultrasonic sensor ,L298N and speed sensor
+# esp32 wireless room mapping using ultrasonic sensor ,L298N and speed sensor
 map the room using ESP32 ,speed sensors, L298N and ultrasonic sensor and plot it wirelessly in Processing IDE.

 **************************************caution *************************************************